alexandergunnarson/quantum/README.md

 -

 #####Reducers
-It uses clojure.reducers wherever possible to maximize performance, but falls back on clojure.core collections functions when laziness is required or desired, or when the overhead of creating an anonymous function within `reduce` is greater than the overhead eliminated by using `reduce` over [`first` and [`next` or `rest`] within `loop`/`recur`].
+It uses clojure.reducers wherever possible to maximize performance, but falls back on clojure.core collections functions when laziness is required or desired, or when the overhead of creating an anonymous function within `reduce` is greater than the overhead eliminated by using `reduce` instead of [`first` and [`next` or `rest`] within `loop`/`recur`].

 #####Transients and Mutable Locals
 It uses transients and/or mutable local variables wherever a performance boost gan be achieved by such.